ouspg/CompSec/README.md

 This requires setting up *VPN - connection* to University network.
 This can be aquired by following guidlines presented [here.](http://www.oulu.fi/ict/vpn)

+**Shortly:**
+ * Download suitable VPN client here: [https://www.oulu.fi/jakelu/vpn/](https://www.oulu.fi/jakelu/vpn/)
+ * Login with student creadentials is required
+ * Once you have installed the correct client, start it
+ * Use *sa.oulu.fi* as server URL.
+ * Connect by using your student username and selecting Student (SMS) authentication method.
+You have to use strong authentication (Student (SMS)) to be able to mount the drive.

 After you have successfully connected to network, you can mount network drive as following.
 If any credentials are asked, username is username@student.oulu.fi

 ### Windows